Rogue events in dual phase simulation

 DPRawHitFinder module that can query certain features of the event and fail the event based on the relevant features, before hit-finding commences.

-#8 Updated by Thomas Junk about 1 year ago
+#8 Updated by Thomas Junk over 1 year ago

 Yup, I've been running it for the last 50 minutes using the ARM forge debugger, and I poked the value fLogLevel to 6 from 0,